 In 1964, Kadu was dissolved and its leaders decamped back to Kanu.
 In the meantime, within Kanu itself, the conflicting personal ambitions of the leftist vice-president Jaramogi and the right-wing Mboya had also come to a head.
 Jaramogi came off worse, and Moi was the chief beneficiary.

-In 1969, after Mboya had played the most crucial role in expelling Jaramogi from the sanctum sanctorum of power, Mboya himself was dealt a deathly blow.
+A deathly blow In 1969, after Mboya had played the most crucial role in expelling Jaramogi from the sanctum sanctorum of power, Mboya himself was dealt a deathly blow.
 But, although Kenyatta appointed Joseph Murumbi as the vice-president, it was Moi who replaced Jaramogi at the sensitive Home office.

 In this way, Moi had embarked upon the final leg of his journey to State House.
 But, in the same process, he had also acquired the most redoubtable opposition in his political career.